codatio/codat-docs/docs/commerce/merchant-configuration.md

 Updating the text fields helps ensure that your users clearly understand how to correctly configure their sales data synchronization and how exactly that data will be synced.

-The text can be customised separately for English (US) and French.
+The text can be customized separately for English (US) and French.
 Your users can select which language they see from within the configuration UI.

 A set of defaults are provided for English (US) and French.